Today's Best Tech Deals

 With their rainbow of hues and myriad party tricks, color LEDs get all the press in the world of smart lighting.
 It’s fun stuff, but the reality is that most of us will rarely find much of a need to turn all the lights in the house blue or red—unless it’s time to celebrate our team winning the World Series.
 Even then, you’ll probably want to turn them all back to white after the celebration.

-Now you don’t have to.
-Enter smart “white” light bulbs.
-Like their color brethren, white bulbs are designed to integrate with the smart home, letting you control your lights via a smart phone, set timers when you’re away from home, and (in many cases) tweak the color temperature of the bulb on the fly.
-These typically downplay the party features that are a staple of color-tunable bulbs, and many are a bit less bright than their color brethren.
-On the other hand, white smart bulbs are invariably less expensive than color bulbs, making it more affordable to roll them out in multiple rooms.
+White smart bulbs downplay the party features that are a staple of color-tunable bulbs.
+On the other hand, white smart bulbs are less expensive than color bulbs, making it more affordable to roll them out in multiple rooms.

 We’ve tested just about every color and white LED smart bulb on the market.
-You’ll find links to all of our reviews at the bottom of the page, and we’ll update this story as new models are introduced.
-You’ll find our top picks next, followed by a discussion of the features you should look for in LED smart bulbs.
+You’ll find links to all our reviews at the bottom of the page, and we’ll update this story as new models are introduced.

 Best color LED smart bulb

-Yes, we did award the LIFX 19 a higher score than the Philips Hue.
-Philips earned its “best” nod by virtue of the Hue system’s broad collection of styles and its numerous compatible accessories.
-LIFX no longer has just A19 and BR30 form factors to offer, and we really like its unique LIFX+ (which has an array of infrared LEDs that will help your home security camera see in the dark), but Philips still delivers even more diversity.
+LIFX is a very strong competitor in the smart lighting space and comes a very close second place in our roundup.
+LIFX no longer has just A19 and BR30 form factors to offer, and we really like its unique LIFX+ (which has an array of infrared LEDs that will help your home security camera see in the dark), but Philips still delivers much more diversity in its ecosystem and universe of third-party support.

 Best white LED smart bulb

 Our choice won’t surprise anyone who’s been following this market.
-Philips dominates the smart bulb market, and is also our top pick for best color LED smart bulb.
-The latest Hue bulbs deliver high-quality light, last for tens of thousands of hours, and are backed by a strong warranty.
+Philips dominates this space and is also our top pick for best color LED smart bulb.
+The latest Hue bulbs can be controlled via Bluetooth or Zigbee (the latter requires the Philips Hue Bridge), they deliver high-quality light, and are backed by a strong warranty.
+We received the BR30 form factor for our review, but the bulb is also available in A19, candelabra, and even with vintage-style LED filaments.

 If you want a smart white-only bulb that doesn’t require a smart home hub, the LIFX Mini White is a great choice.
 While it’s slightly dimmer than the full-size LIFX bulb, it produces a 60-watt-equivalent 800 lumens.